jaejunlee0538/sensable_phantom_in_linux/README.md

 $ sudo apt-get install libglw1-mesa-dev
 ```

+> If you encounter any problem with `libGLw*` file, you have to read [DSC_forum_libGLw].

+>`libglw1-mesa-dev` was installed for getting `libGLw*` files.
+But originally, downloading `libGLw.so, libGLw.so.1, libGLw.so.1.0.0` files and copying it to `/usr/lib` directory was suggested(see [here][Phantom Omni Package Installation on ROS Fuerte & ROS Groovy]).
+Instead, we tried installing `libglw1-mesa-dev` and it worked.
+If you encounter any problem with this library, use the included library files(in `libGLw.tar.gz`) instead.

 Extract files from `Sensable_Phantom_libs.tar.gz` and replace libPHANToMIO.so.4.3 file with included in Linux_JUJU_PDD_32-bit folder.

+>JUJU_PDD file was uploaded in [DSC_forum_JUJU_PDD], but download link is not available now.

 ```shell
 $ cd [DOWNLOAD_DIR]
 $ mkdir Sensable_Phantom_libs && tar -xvf Sensable_Phantom_libs.tar.gz -C Sensable_Phantom_libs